theilem/uavSim/README.md

-## Old Version
+## Old Versions

 The previous repository to recreate the [ICAR](https://ieeexplore.ieee.org/abstract/document/9659413) results is found in the icar branch.
+For the [Learning to Recharge](https://arxiv.org/abs/2309.03157) results, the old repository is found in the learning_to_recharge branch.

 ## Table of contents